openwebdocs/mdn-bcd-collector/docs/custom-tests.md

       __test: (code goes here)
 ```

-> **Note:** defining a feature in `custom-tests.yaml` does not directly generate tests, unless defined under the `__additional` property (which will be explained later).
-For example, defining a custom test for `api.FooBar.baz` in `custom-tests.yaml` will not generate the test for that feature.
+> **Note:** defining a feature in this file does not directly generate tests, unless defined under the `__additional` property (which will be explained later).
+For example, defining a custom test for `api.FooBar.baz` in `custom/tests.yaml` will not generate the test for that feature.

 > **Tip:** when writing custom tests, make sure to implement thorough feature checking as to not raise exceptions.